Your university degree will play a big part in helping you get a job; but it is possible to add more skills to your

 - CV Drop

-So what can you do to help them settle in to your organisation and excel in their new role?
+Find out what you need to be doing to help them settle in to your organisation and excel in their new role:

-Assign a member of your team who’ll act as your graduate’s buddy.
-It is important new starters know they have a mentor to support them.
+Assign a member of your team who’ll act as your graduate’s buddy - ideally someone who has graduated themselves in the last 5 years and can empathise with them.
+It is important that new starters know they have a mentor to support them.

 Create an induction plan so that your graduate’s first couple of days aren’t a lonely mix of refreshing their temporary inbox (nope, still just the automatic email welcoming them to Outlook) and looking around in the hope that someone will ask them to do something.